Geoff Walden

 Wehrmacht headquarters on Bendlerstraße was where Army officers who opposed Hitler planned the attempt on his life on 20 July 1944.
 After the attempt failed, the leaders were rounded up and shot in the courtyard of this building; among these was Col. Claus von Stauffenberg, who had planted the bomb.
 Today the building houses the Memorial and Museum of the German Resistance.
 The street has been renamed Stauffenbergstraße.
 (Gedenkstätte Deutscher Widerstand)

-The Anhalter Bahnhof (train station) was severely damaged by bombing during the war, and the ruins were pulled down in the 1960s, leaving only part of the front façade.
-Right - the ruined Anhalter Bahnhof at the end of the war.
-The rectangular building at lower right is a massive concrete air-raid shelter.
+Left - an SA column marches past the Anhalter Bahnhof (train station).
+The station was severely damaged by bombing during the war, and the ruins were pulled down in the 1960s, leaving only part of the front façade.
 (Anhalter Bunker Museum)

 Anhalterbunker80s.jpg (26554 bytes)